Fabio-FG/Fabio-FG/README.md

  🔭 I am a Junior Fullstack Web Developer.<br>
 :large_blue_diamond: I work with React JS, MongoDB, Express and Node JS (MERN) stack and JavaScript.<br>
-⚡ Love to play and watch football :soccer: and drawing mostly manga :art:<br>
+⚡ Love to play and watch football :soccer:.
+One of my biggest hobbies is drawing mostly manga art :art:<br>
 :england: Languages that I speak: :portugal: :uk: :us: :fr: :jp:<br>
 :bowtie: Big CSS afficionado <br>
 📫 DM me on <a href="https://www.linkedin.com/in/fabiofguerreiro/">Linkedin</a> or <a href="mailto:fabio.fernando.guerreiro@gmail.com">Send me an email</a><br>